-Unlike most states, South Dakota has only one set of penalties for those who violate the insurance law, regardless of whether it’s your first, second, or third offense.
-As a Class 2 Misdemeanor offense on South Dakota's Financial Responsibility law, it also bestows upon the court the power to increase your penalties, within the preset range of limits, when you are a repeat offender.
+Unlike most states, South Dakota has only one set of penalties for those who violate the insurance law, regardless of whether it’s your first, second or third offense.
+As a Class 2 Misdemeanor offense of South Dakota's Financial Responsibility law, it also bestows upon the court the power to increase your penalties, within the preset range of limits, when you are a repeat offender.

-For driving uninsured, you will be charged a fine of $100, or serve 30 days in a county jail –- there is also a possibility that you will be punished with both.
-Your driver’s license will be suspended for no shorter than 30 days.
-Again, at the court’s discretion and how many times you were caught uninsured, your driving privileges can be suspended for up to one year and your fine increased to $500.
+For driving uninsured, you will be charged a fine of $100, or serve 30 days in county jail –- there is also a possibility that you will be punished with both.
+Your driver’s license will be suspended for no fewer than 30 days.
+Again, based on the court’s discretion and the number of times you were caught uninsured, your driving privileges can be suspended for up to one year and your fine increased to $500.
 You should also note that if you do not give proof of valid insurance within a set time period, your car's registration can be suspended as well.

 You will have to complete your sentence before reinstating your driving privileges.
-When you’ve satisfied judgment and have accomplished all court conditions, you may now secure a proper proof of insurance and have an SR-22 filed for you by your insurer.
-The SR-22 is kept on file at the South Dakota Motor Vehicle Division as a status check that you are maintaining good financial responsibility for 3 years.
+When you’ve satisfied the judgment and have accomplished all court conditions, you can secure proper proof of insurance and have an SR-22 filed for you by your insurer.
+The SR-22 is kept on file at the South Dakota Motor Vehicle Division as a status check that you are maintaining good financial responsibility for three years.

-It is important to note that there will be penalties if you do not maintain your SR-22 without lapse for 3 years.
-If you miss payment on your premium and cause your insurer to cancel your policy, thus your SR-22 filing, your license, registration, and license plates will be suspended.
+It is important to note that there will be penalties if you do not maintain your SR-22 without lapse for three years.
+If you miss a payment on your premium and cause your insurer to cancel your policy, thus your SR-22 filing, your license, registration and license plates will be suspended.